 Get help from an art teacher

-If you don’t have an art teacher who can help you with your portfolio, you might consider a portfolio video critique from me, get more information here.
-I recommend watch the video critiques above and below, or visit our Youtube playlist of portfolio critiques.
+If you don’t have an art teacher who can help you with your portfolio, you might consider purchasing a 30 min. portfolio video critique from Artprof.org. (watch the video above for info, and an interactive critique below)

 National Portfolio Day